ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-advanced/index.md

 <interface-documentation interfaceName='IAdvancedFilterBuilderParams' config='{"description":"", "sortAlphabetically":"true"}'></interface-documentation>

-The params can be set via the grid option `advancedFilterBuilderParams`, or using the grid API method `setAdvancedFilterBuilderParams`:
+The params can be set via the grid option `advancedFilterBuilderParams`:

 <api-documentation source='grid-options/properties.json' section='filter' names='["advancedFilterBuilderParams"]'></api-documentation>

-<api-documentation source='grid-api/api.json' section='filter' names='["setAdvancedFilterBuilderParams"]'></api-documentation>

 As well as using the button in the Advanced Filter, it's possible to launch the Advanced Filter Builder via the `showAdvancedFilterBuilder` grid API method: